Glitter, metallic, and sequins shine at day

 Baby, it’ll be cold outside

 When you would take the runway shows for fall as an indicator for the temperature of the upcoming winter, they would indicate a cold one.
 Cozy oversize knits were everywhere.
 When you want to adopt this trend, invest in a loose, but not oversize Irish cable-knit sweater instead of a cheap acrylic oversize piece.
 Irish cable-knit sweaters are timeless.
-Read more about Irish cable-knit sweaters and their history at the link.
+Read more about what to look for when investing in an Irish cable-knit sweaters and learn about its history at the link.

 Polka dots are an evergreen and a big trend right now.
 Thus, it’s a great opportunity to invest in an ageless high quality polka dot piece like a dress or a shirt.
 Avoid polka dots that have the size of a quarter or even larger.
 Remember, they are the uniform of clowns. 😉